Andres-55/product-list-with-cart/README.md

 ### What I learned

-I learned how to read all the data in the JSON file and how to display it into the html file
+I learned how to read all the data in the JSON file and how to display it in the html file
 ```js
 async function loadProducts() {
   try {